esphome/esphome-docs/components/fan/tuya.rst

 - **oscillation_datapoint** (*Optional*, int): The datapoint id number of the oscillation switch.
 Probably not supported on any Tuya controllers currently, but it's there if need be.
 - **direction_datapoint** (**Optional**, int): The datapoint id number of the direction switch.
-Supported by some Arlec ceiling fans.
+Supported by some ceiling fans.
 - **speed_count** (*Optional*, int): Set the number of supported discrete speed levels.
 Defaults to ``3``.
 - All other options from :ref:`Fan <config-fan>`.